Protect Your Business: Why Your Business Needs General Liability Insurance Coverage

 Yes.
 A business owner's policy typically covers your basic business insurance needs, including property and general liability insurance.
 It can be a good starting point for a small business owner, because it bundles your insurance needs together, simplifies the buying process and saving you money.

-Yes, you can deduct the cost of commercial insurance premiums and fees as a business expense.
+Yes, you can deduct the cost of liability insurance premiums and fees as a business expense.

 Your business likely needs more than just general liability insurance.
 These are some other policies that small business owners can look at adding to their business insurance package.